 Digital marketing manager

-There is strong demand for digital marketing managers across North America, especially in Charlotte, North Carolina; Cleveland; Houston; Minneapolis; Philadelphia; and San Francisco.
+There is strong demand for digital marketing managers across North America, especially in Charlotte, N.C.; Cleveland; Houston; Minneapolis; Philadelphia; and San Francisco.

 Working under the direction of the compliance manager, a compliance analyst in the legal field assists in the development of risk controls and works with the compliance administration team to implement internal procedures, processes and programs.
 People seeking this career should have a post-secondary degree and four-plus years of compliance and audit experience in a relevant field.
 Due to frequently changing regulatory mandates and increasingly strict enforcement, the practice area is expected to continue to grow.